 The ISA brings together researchers and parent groups from around the world to share information, understanding and experience of stillbirths, with an aim to reduce deaths globally and improve bereavement care for families.
 They have a conference every year – alternately in the developed and developing world.

 Sands has been involved with ISA since 2004, supporting annual conference and contributing to the Board and communications work.
 By encouraging international research collaborations and comparing progress on stillbirth in different countries, ISA has had a major impact on global awareness.

-ISA and the The Lancet?
-A team of ISA researchers authored two series of papers on stillbirth in the Lancet, Stillbirths (2011) and Ending Preventable Stillbirths (2016).
+ISA and The Lancet: a team of ISA researchers authored two series of papers on stillbirth in the Lancet, Stillbirths (2011) and Ending Preventable Stillbirths (2016).
 These added to Sands' calls for change and had a significant impact on maternity policy in the UK.
 Janet Scott, Research and Prevention Lead at Sands, wrote the parent commentary for the first Series and Sands funded a paper on Stillbirths: economic and psychosocial consequences by A Heazell et al, for the second.

-The next ISA conference is in Cork in September and then in Glasgow in 2018.
+The next ISA conference is in Glasgow in 2018.
 Visit the ISA website for details.